5. Painting Legacies. | 4. Retrospective 2007.

 Sometimes, when you don't plan it, you take a diversion for either a favor or for the fun of it, and you wind up regenerating your career in a new way.
 Suzanne Osterweil Weber, who has achieved outstanding acclaim in the art world for her work, and who had retired as a career teacher and principal, has a new calling that fortuitously combines her talent and her love.
 She has quickly arisen to become the portrait artist for young families in Monmouth County.

 Osterweil Weber's muse entered her life at the dewy age of four, when she created a pastel piece for her uncle.
-The native New Yorker, who was also a force in the SoHo art resergence in the 1960s, obtained a B.S. degree in Art Education in 1961 from Pratt Institute followed by an M.F.A. degree in Painting and Graphics in 1964 plus an M.S. in Educational Supervision from Pace University — all the while producing paintings.
+The native New Yorker, who was also a force in the SoHo art resurgence in the 1960s, obtained a B.S. degree in Art Education in 1961 from Pratt Institute followed by an M.F.A. degree in Painting and Graphics in 1964 plus an M.S. in Educational Supervision from Pace University — all the while producing paintings.
 Through the decades, she has had 15 solo exhibitions and has had her work featured in hundreds of group shows.
-Her paintings hang in the National Art Mueseum of Sport, the U.S. Information Agency, and the Monmouth Medical Center.
+Her paintings hang in the National Art Museum of Sport, the U.S. Information Agency, and the Monmouth Medical Center.

-Writing in Artspeak, September 16, 1988, Ed McCormack describes the artist as "an astonishingly accomplished and productive painter whose work had evovled from early experiments with abstract and figurative expressionism, through various Pop and geometric phases, to the meticulous photorealist style for which she is known."
+Writing in Artspeak, September 16, 1988, Ed McCormack describes the artist as "an astonishingly accomplished and productive painter whose work had evolved from early experiments with abstract and figurative expressionism, through various Pop and geometric phases, to the meticulous photorealist style for which she is known."

 Osterweil Weber calls her signature style photorealism, capturing spontaneous moments of human emotion and motion.
 A pivotal example was a black-and-white photograph in Life magazine in 1976.
 While idly flipping through it, she was captivated by a family snapshot of four children and their parents relaxing on a balustrade overlooking the Aegean Sea.
 The stunning 46" by 50" Life Magazine Family painting of that photo showcased is in saturated colors the Greek shipping family of Stavros Niarchos.
 In an extensive interview in the April 1979 journal Bennington Review, Weber explained how she chooses a photo to paint.
 "It is not like an intellectual process.
 My initial response is a visceral response to a photograph.
 I find I like the complexity of the human relationships in a photograph."

 She has described the original Niarchos photo as a perfect frozen moment; the way many people just remember their childhoods.
 One of the children in the painting, Spyros Niarchos, is now a grown man with his own family.
 In September 2005, Osterweil Weber personally showed him the painting of his boyhood.
-He was so taken, he purchased the portrait and immediately commisioned the artist to capture his own children, which she completed earlier last year.
+He was so taken, he purchased the portrait and immediately commissioned the artist to capture his own children, which she completed earlier last year.

 Life Magazine Family was also instrumental in paving the way for Osterweil Weber's new career path.
 After about a year's worth of friendly commiseration during exercise class with Rumson philanthropist Leah Soltas, whose professional background is in public relations, the artist mentioned to her gym partner the work hung in Cooper Rehab, Middletown.
 "I always thought those paintings were fabulous, just arresting," Soltas recalls.